rayxke/kiritos-classroom/site/content/sks/fall2023/8B-english/assignment3.md

 ## Instructions
 * Prepare a presentation describing a building or public space that makes a city or town more livable.
+	* Where will it be?
+	* What problem(s) does or will your building or public space solve?
+	* Explain in detail how your building or public space solves or will solve the problem(s).
 * The presentation should be 3-5 minutes.
 * The Powerpoint should be NO MORE than 10 slides.
 * Powerpoint should NOT contain full sentences.